sabdar18/Android-Basics-Nanodegree/Project3/README.md

 * We want you to be creative about how you accomplish this.
 * It’s up to you what the quiz questions will be about and how you want to present them to your user.
 * Per the rubric, we require a minimum of 4 questions and a maximum of 10 quiz questions for a proper app submission
+* **App contains 4 - 10 questions, including at least one check box, one radio button, and one text entry.**

  ## Build Your Project
  >To complete this project, you'll need to design a quiz layout and implement it in an app.
 The quiz can be about any topic of your choice, and you are encouraged to create one on a topic you find personally interesting.